 Now, where were we?

 I’ve been active on Substack for the past few weeks, and in that time, it hasn’t taken long to discover that the “tops” of all my interest categories are authored by a majority of white voices.
-I’ll start with the beauty and fashion section because I toggle between these categories and my home feed most often.
+I’ll start with the beauty and fashion section because I toggle between this category and my home feed most often.

 I’ve been a fan of Joanna Goddard’s Cup of Jo blog for over a decade.
 I know—it’s crazy.
 I love her blog (can you imagine running a successful blog in 2024?!
 Yes, that’s how well she knows her audience) because it feels like one of the safest, most transparent, women-powered places on the internet.